crosstool-ng/crosstool-ng.github.io/_pages/docs/2_Installation.md

     64AA FBF2 1475 8C63 4093 45F9 7848 649B 11D6 18A4

+Starting with 1.25.0, releases are signature with Chris Packham's PGP key.
+The fingerprint is:

+    721B 0FB1 CDC8 318A EBB8  88B8 09F6 DD5F 1F30 EF2E

 The public keys are found on [http://pgp.surfnet.nl/](http://pgp.surfnet.nl/).
 To validate the release tarball run you need to import the keys from the keyserver and download the signature of the tarball, then verify the tarball with both